AaronFlanagan20/Analysis-of-Data-Synthesis-for-Raman-Spectroscopy/README.md

 # Installation

-The software dependancies for this project are open-source and managed using the [Anaconda](https://www.anaconda.com/download) Distribution v23.1.0.
+The software dependencies for this project are open-source and managed using the [Anaconda](https://www.anaconda.com/download) Distribution v23.1.0.
-An enviroment.yml file is provided to create a custom environment and import the required dependencies.
+An environment file is provided to create a custom environment and import the required dependencies.

 Dependencies:
 * Python v3.9.12
-* Tensorflow v2.9.1
+* TensorFlow v2.9.1
 * Keras v2.9.0
 * NumPy v1.21.5
 * Pandas v1.4.3